 Of course these detailed images doesn’t work well for the purposes of the news story I was working on.
 If you have seen our Ukraine maps coverage, you’ll notice that while our maps have evolved, they also keep consistency somehow.
 To be honest, I made those alternate versions because I couldn’t stop thinking about how this would look in another style.
 You can see what I mean below, these are the same area in eastern Ukraine rendered for different purposes:

-• Screenshot of a piece published by the New York Times on the Ukraine - Russian war in the Donbas region.
+Screenshot of the piece published by the New York Times

 Here are some closer shots of that map above, the geography of this region of Ukraine is marvelous.